Auston Matthews's Success and Achievements in Timeline

 May 21, 2015: USA Hockey Bob Johnson Award

-In 2015, Auston Matthews was named the most valuable player at the 2015 World U18 Championships in addition to being named to the IIHF All-Star Team, and named the IIHF Best Forward after finishing as the tournament's top scorer.
+In 2015, Auston Matthews was named the most valuable player at the World U18 Championships, was named to the IIHF All-Star Team, and named the IIHF Best Forward.

-On October 12, 2016, Auston Matthews made his NHL debut and scored four goals against the Ottawa Senators.
+On October 12, 2016, Auston Matthews made his NHL debut for the Maple Leafs against the Ottawa Senators and scored four goals, becoming the first player in modern NHL history to achieve this feat.

 2016: Drafted into the NHL